primait/prima_opentelemetry_ex/README.md

 end
 ```

-GraphQL and database spans are emitted automatically.
+GraphQL and database spans are emitted automatically as long as the relevant telemetry libraries are installed.

 To keep traces across elixir tasks you need to use `PrimaOpentelemetryEx.TeleTask` module that wraps `start/1`, `async/1` and `await/1`.